 - a.
 The standards used at this development are: - i.
 Maximum number of persons allowed in a 1BR unit is two (2) persons.
 The minimum occupancy standard in a 1BR unit is one (1) person. - ii.
 Maximum number of persons allowed in a 2BR unit is four (4) persons.
-The minimum occupancy standard in a 2BR is two (2) persons. - iii.
-Maximum number of persons allowed in a 3BR unit is six (6) persons.
-The minimum occupancy standard in a 3BR is three (3) persons.
-NOTE: Exceptions may be made on non-senior properties for minors under the age of two years old. - b.
+The minimum occupancy standard in a 2BR is two (2) persons. - b.
 The unit applied for must have enough space to accommodate the applicant's household. - c.
-Management's occupancy standards comply with federal, state and local fair housing and civil rights laws, landlord-tenant laws and zoning restrictions. - VIII.
+Management's occupancy standards comply with federal, state, and local fair housing and civil rights laws, landlord-tenant laws, and zoning restrictions. - VIII.
 Rejection Criteria The ability of the applicant to fulfill lease obligations will be considered.
 In addition to verifying whether a household is income qualified and program eligible, management will use various criteria in determining the acceptability of all applicants.
 An applicant may be rejected for one or more of the following reasons: - a.
 Insufficient/Inaccurate Information on Application refusing to cooperate fully in all aspects of the application process or supplying false information will be grounds for rejection. - b.
-Credit and Financial Standing - Unsatisfactory history of meeting financial obligations (including, but not limited to timely payment of rent, outstanding judgments, or a history of late payment of bills) will be considered.
+Credit and Financial Standing - i.
+Unsatisfactory history of meeting financial obligations (including, but not limited to timely payment of rent, outstanding judgments, or a history of late payment of bills) will be considered.
 If an applicant is rejected based on the credit report, they will be provided the name of the credit bureau that performed the credit.
 Management will not disclose the specifics of any information reported by the credit bureau.
-Applicants will be given the opportunity to correct or clear the adverse credit.
+Applicants will be given the opportunity to correct or clear the adverse credit. - ii.
 The inability to verify credit references is a factor for rejection of an application.
 Consideration will be given for special circumstances in which credit has not been established.